luna404/HeRAMS-UserManual/UserGuide_en.md

 	<i> Tip: If you haven't received your email, make sure to check your spam folder.</i>
 </span>

-6. Confirm your registration by clicking on the link in your email shown below.
+6. Confirm your registration by clicking on the link in your email.

 <p align="center">
 	<img src="https://github.com/luna404/HeRAMS-UserManual/blob/master/media/videos/HeRAMS_create_account.gif" alt="HeRAMS Register" height="300"/></img>